1 London, England

 Embark today in the celebrated Royal Borough of Greenwich—part of which, Maritime Greenwich, is a UNESCO World Heritage Site.
-Take some time to settle into your veranda stateroom and get to know your ship, perhaps having a bite in Mamsen's gourmet deli, with sandwiches and snacks inspired by the cuisine of Scandinavia.
+Take some time to settle in to your veranda stateroom and get to know your ship, perhaps having a bite in Mamsen's gourmet deli, with open-faced sandwiches and delicious sweets inspired by the cuisine of Scandinavia.

 2 London (Greenwich), England

 Discover the celebrated Royal Borough of Greenwich—part of which, Maritime Greenwich, is a UNESCO World Heritage Site.
 London is just a short drive away, so you can take in the regal city and all its splendor.
 See the Tower of London, Parliament and Big Ben, Westminster Abbey, Buckingham Palace and St. Paul's Cathedral.
 Or venture into the countryside to visit Windsor Castle, one of the royal residences.
 Alternately, step off the ship to tour Greenwich, its excellent National Maritime Museum and the Royal Observatory from where the world's clocks are set.